AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 Please see both [Settings](../settings/settings-inputs.md) and [Preview](../quick-start/preview.md) pages in order to setup and select Webcam / Capture Devices.

 #### Virtual Return
-The Virtual Return element enables one layer in the project to receive the rendered output of another layer.
+The Virtual Return element enables one layer in the project to receive the rendered output of surface or another layer.

 #### Network Stream
 The Network Stream element allows to receive and display live video streams transmitted over a network.
 It is typically used to connect to IP cameras, media servers, or other streaming devices that provide real-time video via standard streaming protocols such as RTSP.